samprakash1410/pychram/notes.md

   fibonacci:
    defines a recursive function to calculate nth Fibonacci number, where each number is the sum of the two preceding ones, starting from 0 and 1.

+day 6: I/O functions
+   the process of performing operations on a file, such as creating, opening, reading, writing and closing it through a programming interface.

+  opening a file:
+  to open a file in python we use the built-in open() function which takes the file name and mode as arguments.